ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-menu-button.md

 ### API Updates to Existing Table Components

-Multiple API changes need to be made the table, its subcomponents, and the classes it uses to facilitate slotting a menu through the table and into a specific cell view.
+Multiple API changes need to be made to the table, its subcomponents, and the classes it uses to facilitate slotting a menu through the table and into a specific cell view.
 This includes the following:

 -   The `ColumnInternalsOptions` interface will be updated to include an optional string array named `slotNames`, which allows a column to specify the names of any slots that need to be forwarded into a cell.
 -   As with the `ColumnInternalsOptions`, the `ColumnInternals` class will be updated to have a `slotNames` array that specifies the names of any slots that need to be forwarded into a cell.
 The value will be readonly and will be populated by the `ColumnInternalsOptions` `slotNames` property.
 It will default to an empty array if a value is not provided in `ColumnInternalsOptions`.